 In 1953, after the signing of the armistice, the Republic of Korea was one of the poorest countries in the world, with destroyed infrastructure, a weak and predominantly agrarian economy, and high levels of corruption.
 According to the Korean government, the war damage to industrial facilities, equipment, public institutions, private residences, and vehicles (excluding military installations) in South Korea amounted to approximately $3 billion.
 According to Charles R. Frank Jr., Kwang Suk Kim, Larry E. Westphal, this amount was almost equal to the country’s GNP for 1952 and 1953 combined.

 In March 2023, the World Bank estimated the cost of reconstruction and restoration of Ukrainian infrastructure at $411 billion, which is almost three times its annual GDP for 2023.
-That is, the amount of damage caused by the war to Ukraine has already exceeded the similar losses incurred by South Korea in the 1950-1953 war.
+That is, the amount of damage caused by the Ukraine war has already exceeded the similar losses incurred by South Korea in the 1950-1953 war.

 Thus, the main thesis issued by Admiral Stavridis is that there are no miracles in the post-war recovery of a country.
 Reconstruction of the country is a collective effort of partners who have a responsibility and interest in security in the region.
 But, assistance for post-war reconstruction is only one side of the coin.
 There is another, which extends into the realm of geopolitics – security guarantees.
 This is an area in which miracles are absolutely excluded, because it has to be a collective effort.